Horlawhumy-dev/djangoheroku/index.md

 $ ls
     account  manage.py  Procfile  requirements.txt  student profile  students  templates
 ```
-Inside the `Procfile` do add this.
-This is to allow HTTP traffic to the application.
+Inside the `Procfile`, add the codes below.
+What this does, is to allow `HTTP` traffic to the application.
 Note that there should not be any unnecessary space at the back of the last dash symbol, this is because Heroku will never see your `Procfile` if such space is added.
 ```
     web: gunicorn studentprofile.wsgi --log-file -
 ```
 2. white noise
     Heroku serves static files for your project automatically through this dependency.
-So we have to install it and add its middleware to `settings.py`.
+So we have to install it and do add it to middleware inside `settings.py`.
 ```bash
 $ pip install whitenoise
 ```
-Add this to `settings.py` for Django to serve it.
-Just below the `SecurityMiddleware` like this.
+Add this to `settings.py` for Django to serve it, just below the `SecurityMiddleware` like this.
 ```
     'whitenoise.middleware.WhiteNoiseMiddleware',
 ```
 3. runtime.txt
-    This file tells Heroku what type and version of programming language is the project built on.
-Add it to the root level.
+    This file tells Heroku what type and version of programming language is the project was built on.
+Add the file to the root level of the project.
 ```bash
 $ touch runtime.txt
 $ ls
     account  manage.py  ProcFile  requirements.txt  runtime.txt  student profile  students  templates
 ```
-Inside the `runtime.txt` file, write this.
+Inside the `runtime.txt` file, write this below.
 In my case I used `python 3.8.6` for the project, ensure you add your version.
 ```
     python-3.8.6
 ```
 4. Dj-database-URL
-    Since we are using a custom database, then we need a way to talk to the Heroku database for the project.
-And the dependency that does that for us is `dj-database-url` which we have to install and add to the `settings.py`.
+    Since we are using a custom database, then we need a way to connect with the Heroku PostgreSQL database for the project.
+Dependency that does that for us is `dj-database-url` which we have to install, and add to the `settings.py`.
 ```bash
 $ pip install dj-database-url
 ```
-Then add this to your `settings.py` and the `import dj_database_url` should go to the top-most level. while other commands should follow each other and be positioned right below the `settings.py` databases option.
+The command `import dj_database_url` should go to the top-most level of `settings.py` file.
+While other commands should follow each other and be positioned right below the `settings.py` databases option.
 ```
     import dj_database_url
     db_from_env = dj_database_url.config(conn_max_age=500)